wifisensing/PicoScenes-Manual/source/scenarios.rst

 CSI Measurement using NI USRP or HackRF One SDR
 --------------------------------------------------

-PicoScenes can drive SDR device to transmit 802.11a/g/n/ac/ax/be format frames, receive frames and measure the CSI data in real-time.
-Moreover, the usage is similar to that of COTS NICs, significantly simplify the efforts to adopt SDR devices in Wi-Fi ISAC research.
+PicoScenes can drive SDR devices to transmit 802.11a/g/n/ac/ax/be format frames, receive frames, and measure the CSI data in real-time.
+The usage is similar to that of COTS NICs, simplifying the adoption of SDR devices in Wi-Fi ISAC research.

-between the SDR driver and high-level `Frontend` abstraction.
-In this way, for the higher level plugins, SDR are just the same as commercial Wi-Fi NICs.
-From the perspective of the PicoScenes command line interface, All you need to do to switch from commercial Wi-Fi NICs-based measurement to the SDR devices-based measurement is to replace the NIC ID to USRP ID, e.g., ``-i 3`` to ``-i usrp192.168.10.2``. `This rules applies to all the above measurement scenarios`.
-In the following, we only list several measurement scenarios exclusive to SDR-based frontends.

 Listening to Wi-Fi Traffic and measuring CSI for 802.11a/g/n/ac/ax/be protocol frames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Listening to a 20 MHz bandwidth channel
 +++++++++++++++++++++++++++++++++++++++++++

-In the easiest form, we assume users want to listen to the Wi-Fi traffic of a 20 MHz bandwidth channel centered at 2412 MHz, and assume the SDR ID is ``SDR_ID``.
-The command can be simple as:
+In the simplest form, if you want to listen to the Wi-Fi traffic of a 20 MHz bandwidth channel centered at 2412 MHz using an SDR device with the ID ``SDR_ID``, you can use the following command:

 .. code-block:: bash